S0ul3r/Snake-SFML/README.md

+# SFML Minesweeper

+Minesweeper in C++.
+Using SFML lib for GUI, it is developed for vscode.

-Snake game using SFML GUI.
-All source files are kept in src folder.
+All source files are in src folder.

-Project is created using premade SFML build environment: https://github.com/andrew-r-king/sfml-vscode-boilerplate